radiantlogic-v8/documentation-new/documentation/cfs/box.md

 Configure Box
 -------------

-On the tab **General** of the CFS configuration for the application, click the link **Metadata File** and provide the content of this file to the Box administrator.
+On the tab **General** of the CFS configuration for the application, click **Metadata File** and provide the content of this file to the Box administrator.